-Other foreign exchange for the three and six months ended June 30, 2023 totalled losses of 0.2 million and 0.3 million, respectively (2022 - 0.5 million and 0.4 million), which is the result of the appreciation of the Canadian dollar, the Company's functional currency, relative to the US dollar from the time of when the US dollars were purchased and June 30, 2023.
+Other foreign exchange for the three and nine months ended September 30, 2023 totalled gains of \$1.0 million and \$0.8 million, respectively (2022 - \$1.1 million and \$0.7 million), which is the result of the impact appreciation of the US dollar relative to the Canadian dollar on the Company's US dollar-denominated cash and cash equivalents, from the time of when the US dollars were purchased through September 30, 2023.

-In other comprehensive income, the Company reported foreign exchange translation losses of \$103,441 and \$46,114 for the three and six months ended June 30, 2023, respectively (2022 - \$495,978 and \$240,078) on translation of subsidiary company accounts from their respective functional currencies to the Canadian dollar presentation currency.
+In other comprehensive income, the Company reported foreign exchange translation losses of \$0.4 million and \$0.4 million for the three and nine months ended September 30, 2023, respectively (2022 - gain of \$0.1 million and loss of \$0.1 million) on translation of subsidiary company accounts from their respective functional currencies to the Canadian dollar presentation currency.
 The foreign exchange translation gains reported in the current period are primarily the result of fluctuations of the Canadian dollar relative to the Chilean peso over the respective periods.
-For the three and six months ended June 30, 2023, the impact of hyperinflation amounted to gains of \$1.4 million and \$2.3 million, respectively (2022 - \$0.6 million and \$0.4 million) which consists of adjustments recognized on the continuing inflation of opening non-monetary balances during the period and the ongoing translation of the Company's Argentinian subsidiary into the Canadian dollar presentation currency.
+For the three and nine months ended September 30, 2023, the impact of hyperinflation amounted to gains of \$3.2 million and \$5.6 million, respectively (2022 - loss of \$26,523 and gain of \$0.4 million) which consists of adjustments recognized on the continuing inflation of opening non-monetary balances during the period and the ongoing translation of the Company's Argentinian subsidiary into the Canadian dollar presentation currency.